Fractal

 The common theme is speed and dramatic cost reduction without a data center.
 How can this be?

-Fractal Programming is by nature massively distributed.
+Fractal Computing is by nature massively distributed.
 The collective power of an inexpensive network of computing devices acts as the data center.
 The IT data center, consuming between 2 percent - 5 percent of America’s energy can eventually be replaced.
 Real GREEN progress occurs.

-Fractal Programming delivers small light-weight apps at transaction points in a distributed system to dramatically reduce I/O wait states.
+Fractal Computing delivers small light-weight apps at transaction points in a distributed system to dramatically reduce I/O wait states.
 Orders of magnitude reduction in I/O wait states are possible when replacing large enterprise applications.

-Fractal Programming takes advantage of the repetitive nature of most core business processes and moves the compute and storage associated with repetitive tasks to be co-located with the task.
+Fractal Computing takes advantage of the repetitive nature of most core business processes and moves the compute and storage associated with repetitive tasks to be co-located with the task.
 This can result in immense reductions in system I/O wait states.

 These system-wide reductions in I/O wait states are what delivers performance that can be 1,000 – 1,000,000 times faster than data center (or “cloud”) applications.

-There is a growing constituency of innovators and early adopters who need to deliver disruptive business models and Fractal Programming is the technology stack that makes it both possible and practical to deploy these business models.
+There is a growing constituency of innovators and early adopters who need to deliver disruptive business models and Fractal Computing is the technology stack that makes it both possible and practical to deploy these business models.

 As one executive who implemented a Fractal Web Apps for real-time data analysis recently said: